kannachi323/compressin/README.md

 # Compressin!

 ### Installation
-_-Compressin! is located in the /dist folder._
+_Compressin! is located in the /dist folder._

 1. Clone the repo (HTTPS)
    ```sh